artcogsys/DRM/README.md

 * How does PyTorch keep track of whether or not its in training mode (e.g. for dropout)?
 * PyTorch does not seem to allow None as input size.
-Means that everything should be known at define time, which is impractical (yet not impossible)
+Means that everything should be known at define time, which is impractical (yet not impossible)...